Yannas-Sun/Reinforcement-Learning-for-Safe-Navigation-in-Assistive-Robotic-Systems-/README.md

 This repository is intended for educational and research purposes.
 It is not a clinically validated navigation system or safety-certified robotic controller.

+The related source code was used exclusively for the UCL COMP0037: Robotic Systems course and will not be made publicly available.

 ---

 ## Keywords